 God's nature never stands still; it is always moving, pressing into the next day.
 Today's tree will be taller tomorrow-or it will be fallen, lying dead and rotting in last year's leaves.
 Today's grass, luxuriously pliant and green, will tomorrow be brittle and parched, brown and sharp to the touch.
-The fawn that accompanies her mother to the salt lick today will next year be taller and on her own-or she may become a hunter's trophy.
+The fawn that accompanies her mother today will next year be taller and perhaps on her own.